CEP-Comwell/proxmox_addons/edgesec-radius.md

 - Automated certificate issuance with Smallstep CA
 - Device registration and metadata updates in NetBox
 - FreeRADIUS reload and configuration sync for EAP-TLS authentication
-- Integration with the EdgeSec-REST backend for device enrollment and orchestration
+- Integration with the edgesec-REST backend for device enrollment and orchestration

 ## Quick Start
 1. **Configure endpoints and credentials:**